Cascaded Flow Matching for Heterogeneous Tabular Data with Mixed-Type Features: Experiments

 \subsection{Results}

-Table~\ref{tbl:main_results} summarizes the results averaged across all datasets, three training and ten sampling seeds.
-The training seeds also affect the missingness simulation.
-TabDDPM produced NaNs for the \texttt{airlines}, \texttt{diabetes} and \texttt{news} datasets, and thus was assigned the worst score among all competing models.
-Detailed results are given in Appendix~\ref{sec:further_results} and the learned time schedules per dataset in Appendix~\ref{sec:learned_time_schedules}.
-In Appendix~\ref{sec:train_sample_times}, we provide training and sampling times.
+\looseness=-1 Table~\ref{tbl:main_results} summarizes the averaged results over all datasets, three training and ten sampling seeds.
+The training seeds also affect the missingness simulation and the train test split.
+TabDDPM produced NaNs for the \texttt{airlines}, \texttt{diabetes} and \texttt{news} datasets, and was assigned the worst score among all competing models.
+Detailed results are provided in Appendix~\ref{sec:further_results}.
+The learned time schedules per dataset are given in Appendix~\ref{sec:learned_time_schedules}, and training and sampling times in Appendix~\ref{sec:train_sample_times}.

 \paragraph{State-of-the-art realism of the joint data distribution.} \looseness=-1 The detection score evaluates the realism of the joint distribution of the synthetic data, and therefore is our main metric of interest.
-On average, TabCascade with a DT encoder leads to 40\% increase in the detection score compared to the best baseline (CDTD).
+On average, TabCascade with a DT encoder leads to 51.9\% increase in the detection score compared to the best baseline (CDTD).
 We also provide qualitative comparisons of bivariate densities in Appendix~\ref{sec:qual_compare} which further illustrate that TabCascade fits the subtle details of distributions more accurately.
 Figure~\ref{fig:detection_motivation} illustrates the benefit of our cascaded pipeline compared the average of the competing diffusion-based models.